MotorDynamicsLab/LDO-Milo-V1.5/STLs/PRINTED_PARTS.md

 ## Filename Convention

 Filenames with one of the following denotes a recommended filament color otherwise use your primary color
 - [a] - accent
 - [o] - opaque
 - [c] - clear

+(Note: This repo may not use all of these)

 Filenames with a [v] denote a part has multiple variations
 - [v] - variation